-Support in-kind, (sometimes called in-kind contributions), of up to 10% of the total eligible project cost can be included as partnership funding.
-Here are some examples of support in kind:
+Support in-kind (sometimes called in-kind contributions) means any items or services given to you by others that you would otherwise have to pay for.
+It can be included as partnership funding for your project.
+Here are some examples of support in-kind: